266-750Balloons/winTerm_themes/README.md

 # winTerm_themes
 A few themes I've made for the Windows Terminal App, to paste into the JSON file.

+##Note
+I don't really use these that often anymore.
+I use Linux as my primary operating system now.

 To add them, open settings, open the JSON file, navigate to schemes, and paste this in.
 Make sure to add commas when necessary.

 Themes: